Now

 - Non-English product search: adding non-English supports to the indexing backend and autocomplete services.

-- Synonym set support: It’s more about allowing merchandisers to define their our product taxonomy, the most tricky part is how to adapt vector search to the customized definition from users w/o re-training models for each customer.
+- Synonym set support: It’s more about allowing merchandisers to define their own product taxonomy, the most tricky part is how to adapt vector search to the customized definition from users w/o re-training models for each customer.

 - Read: